gammaswap/v0-subgraph/README.md

 ```
 This also generates a `subgraph.yaml` file, which renders in the variables based on yarn command you chose.
 (Not implemented fully)

-- create and deploy the subgraph (make sure the graph-node is running!)
+- create and deploy the subgraph (enter a version label, make sure the graph-node is running!)
 ```bash
 yarn create-local
 yarn deploy-local # returns subgraph ID